sansin5982/Genomics/chapters/RNA.md

 In prokaryotes, mRNA does not have a 5′ cap or poly(A) tail, and often encodes multiple proteins (polycistronic).

+### Monocistronic versus polycistronic m RNA

+Monocistronic mRNA contains the genetic information to translate only a single protein chain (polypetide).
+Polycistronic mRNA carries several **open reading frames**, each of which translated into a polypeptide.
+These polypeptides usually have a related functions.

 #### Role of mRNA in Genetics and Genomics

 #### a.
 Gene Expression